CSGabriel/Data-Structures/README.md

 # Intro to Data-Structures
 Assignments Given in a Introduction to Data Structure class.
-Each individual folder contains code that I developed to complete each assignment given.
+Each individual folder contains code that I wrote to complete each assignment given.